 It sounds rather simplistic, but it’s the top concern of every small business.

-Cash flow is one of the biggest factors in a small business’ success or failure.
+Cash flow is one of the most significant factors in a small business’ success or failure.
 Owners need to stay on top of what comes in and goes out.
 Otherwise, an owner risks making detrimental mistakes that could cause trouble—or close the business entirely.

 Start by preparing a statement of cash flow.
-Either you or your accountant should figure out exactly what you have coming in and what’s leaving.
+You or your accountant should figure out precisely what you have coming in and what’s leaving.

 Next, ensure that your goods and services are being sold.
 Products or services that aren’t good sellers may need to be eliminated in favor of those that bring in revenue.